Mecklenburgische Seenplatte II – Landkreis Rostock III

 Mecklenburgische Seenplatte II – Landkreis Rostock III (English: Mecklenburg Lake District II - Rostock District III) is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 17.
-It is located in central Mecklenburg-Vorpommern, comprising the most of the Mecklenburgische Seenplatte district and the southern part of the Landkreis Rostock district.
+It is located in central Mecklenburg-Vorpommern, comprising most of the Mecklenburgische Seenplatte district and the southern part of the Landkreis Rostock district.

 Mecklenburgische Seenplatte II – Landkreis Rostock III was created for the 2002 federal election.
-Since 2021, it has been represented by Johannes Arlt of the Social Democratic Party (SPD).
+From 2021 to 2025, it has been represented by Johannes Arlt of the Social Democratic Party (SPD).
+Since 2025 it is represented by Ulrike Schielke-Ziesing of AfD.

 Geography

 Mecklenburgische Seenplatte II – Landkreis Rostock III is located in central Mecklenburg-Vorpommern.
 As of the 2021 federal election, it comprises all of the Mecklenburgische Seenplatte district with the exception of the municipalities of Feldberger Seenlandschaft and Neubrandenburg and the Ämter of Friedland, Neverin, Stargarder Land, and Woldegk, as well as the municipalities of Güstrow and Teterow and the Ämter of Bützow Land, Gnoien, Güstrow-Land, Krakow am See, Laage, and Mecklenburgische Schweiz from the Landkreis Rostock district.
 It is the largest federal constituency by area in Germany.